All Programs are In Person, via Zoom, or Both, as noted

 |

-Film Club: Special IN PERSON Session:
+Film Club:

-Screening: Tuesday, April 15 at 1:00 PM Discussion: Immediately After the Film |
+Tuesday, February 24 at 1:00 PM Discussion: Immediately After the Film |

 Game Time at New Horizons!

 Come and indulge your love of games!
 Bridge, Chess, Mah Jongg, Pinochle, Puzzles, Scrabble and more!
-New Horizons is hosting weekly Game Time every Tuesday and Wednesday from 12:00 Noon to 2:00 PM.
+New Horizons is hosting weekly Game Time every Wednesday from Noon to 2:00 PM.
 Bring an old favorite to Narberth Borough Hall or borrow from the Center’s collection.
 All Seniors welcome!
 Please be aware that some games require a set number of people to participate before the game can be played.
 Because of this, we ask that you inform us when you sign up which game(s) you are interested in playing, and if you will be bringing any friends to play with you, so that we can attempt to ensure that there are enough players for each game.
-New this month: Stop by the Games area on any day and pick up a Monthly Trivia Sheet!
+Stop by the Games area on any day and pick up a Monthly Trivia Sheet!
 Test your knowledge, show off to friends, and learn new facts.
 There's something for everyone!
 In Person ONLY at Narberth Borough Hall:

-Every Tuesday and Wednesday from 12 Noon to 2:00 PM |
+Every Wednesday from 12 Noon to 2:00 PM (Check below to register separately for Special Game Time Programs) |

-Special Game Time Programs
+Special Game Time Programs on Specific Days

 |